 I was going to have a shower while this was on my face anyway and got a little carried away, applying it to my whole body.
-It felt a little strange at first but after getting used to the sensation it was a lovely experience, especially on the elbows and legs I found!
-I now get why this is good for blood circulation and reducing cellulite (along with healthy eating and exercise of course-maybe I should work on those first…) as the scrub feels quite spikey but nice and I couldn’t believe how soft my skin was- reaaally soft.
-I know some people use this on damaged hair so I may as well give this a try too at a later date!
+It felt a little strange at first but after getting used to the sensation it was a lovely experience, especially on the harder areas like elbws!
+I now get why this is good for blood circulation and reducing cellulite as the scrub feels quite spikey but nice and I couldn’t believe how soft my skin was afterwards.
+I know some people use this on damaged hair so I may as well give this a try too and let you know 🙂

 Overall, I would probably make this again if I was having a good pamper session, its quick, cheap and easy to make and the only con for me personally was all of the cleaning up afterwards (I got it up the walls and everything)!
 Thanks for reading-

-As you can see my hair is layered and the longest section falls just above my bra strap, which may not sound mega short to some people, but after wearing different forms of extensions for around 8 years, not going to lie but I feel a lil’ bit like a boy!
-I don’t particularly mind my current length as such, although I would prefer my layers to grow out to the same length for a thicker look, but my barnett could definitely do with some extra TLC after all of those glues and beads I used to use for longer locks!
+As you can see my hair is layered and the longest section falls just above my bra strap, which may not sound mega short to some people, but after wearing different forms of extensions for around 8 years, not going to lie but I feel a little bit like a boy!
+I don’t particularly mind my current length as such, although I would prefer my layers to grow out to the same length for a thicker look, but my barnett could definitely do with some extra TLC after all of those glues and beads I used to use.

 The back of the bottle advises that you can take 1-2/day but doesn’t specify how long you should be using the product before you will notice a difference.
 I will personally be taking two a day, starting from today (27.11.16), and since there are 100 tablets in a bottle I should be getting over three months worth.
 Depending on how noticeable the results are, I will maybe post an update in about 6 weeks to give them some time to kick in.
 Fingers crossed!
 Thanks for reading and let me know your thoughts if you’ve tried Biotin or something similar!

 Hello!
-Thought I’d share this quick, easy and very affordable idea to jazz up your bedroom/living room (anywhere tbh), by adding some feather boas to a lamp or light shade you already own…best thing is- it’s reversible!
+Thought I’d share this quick, easy and very affordable idea to jazz up your bedroom/living room, by adding some feather boas to a lamp or light shade you already own.
+The method that I am going to show you is also reversible!
 I’ve done this several times now when my bedroom needed a little change-up and whenever I fancy changing it back, I have my lamp back to normal so it’s sort of like having two-in-one.

 FEATHER BOA X2